 Thanks to the amazing skill and dedication of the medical staff and Mick’s family, not to mention his own strength and will to live, Mick now has a future to look forward to.
 Please help us to make that future a bit easier by considering a donation to Mick and his family.

-All funds raised will be designated to the purchase of Mick’s prosthetics and assistive technology aids to allow Mick to live a fulfilling life, return to meaningful work and continue to be the involved father he has always been to Amelia and Thomas.
-The cost of myoelectric hand prosthetics is in the order of $150,000 per prosthetic.
+All funds raised will be designated for Mick’s mobility, assistive technology aids and prosthetics, over the course of his life.
+This will allow Mick to live a fulfilling life, return to meaningful work and continue to be the involved father he has always been to Amelia and Thomas.

 Amelia and Thomas are young enough to adjust to their new life and, with time, their memory of what happened to their dad may fade.
 Your gift will make a significant difference to the family’s adjustment to their new life and the childhood of two precious children.